Moving a Smart-Enabled Home: What Technology Should Stay Behind?

 As home automation grows in popularity, it’s becoming more cost-effective.
 Research shows the home automation industry will rise to a $21.6 billion industry by 2020.

 Smart Homes have an impressive “wow” factor to a potential buyer.
 Today, 44% of Americans say move-in ready homes should already have smart technology installed, according to a survey by Coldwell Banker Real Estate LLC.
 Dozens of smart tech features exist that can simplify day-to-day home activities.
 But they’re not all created equally — some home automation features add more value than others.

 Here are three smart technologies that add the most value to a home.

-Smart climate control.
 Smart thermostats are an especially appealing automation addition because they reduce energy consumption and energy bills.
-Creators of the Nest thermostat say their customers save $131-$145 a year on reduced heating and cooling bills.
-Remote access thermostats also allow a homeowner to turn on the AC when they’re on their way home, and then control their heating and cooling system hands free with an occupancy sensor.
+Creators of the Nest thermostat say their customers save $131 to $145 a year on reduced heating and cooling bills.
+Remote access thermostats also allow a homeowner to turn on the AC when they’re on their way home, and then control their heating and cooling system hands-free with an occupancy sensor.
 Today’s smart thermostats even monitor the weather, adjusting for humidity.

 What smart technology moves with homeowners?

 Smart Home devices are a big investment, and a major perk is that automated technology removes and installs without hassle during a move.
 Most devices are wireless and easily uninstalled, like kitchen appliances or a smart plug.
 But even tech wired in place, like a lighting system, or securely installed, like a keyless lock, can be removed safely by those with some basic handiwork skills.
 But removing appealing smart features is something that needs consideration.